ssenmosip/mosip-temp-documentation/Home.md

 MOSIP acronym for Modular Open Source Identity Platform helps governments of countries to build a digital identity system.
 Using this, every Individual of a country can be given a Unique Identity Number (UIN).
-This helps in inclusivity and accessibility to all Individuals without disparity or discrimination.
+This helps in inclusivity and accessibility of all Individuals without disparity or discrimination.

 MOSIP provides the following basic features
 - acquire an Individual's identity data